 However, the true focus of Chicago barbecue has (and certainly always will be) the meat.
-I encourage you to purchase a nicely marbled set of ribs.
+I encourage you to purchase a nicely marbled set of baby back ribs.
 A hearty protein to fat ratio is the secret to achieving the desired 'meat-hanging-from-the-bone' taste.

 After selecting a good rack, coat them in the thick rub detailed below.
 The meat can marinate in the dry coating for up to 24 hours.
 Personally, I leave them marinating overnight to unleash their maximum flavor potential.
 You may also choose to experiment with flavored wood chips during the smoking process.
 Many Chicago barbecue masters believe the star should be the flavor of the meat instead of the saucy coating, so using wood chips will result in the perfect smoky undertone.

 Pro-tip: Some Chicagoans believe rib tips provide the ultimate barbecue experience.
 These juicy nuggets pack a huge flavor punch in a small package.
 Either buy some from a butcher, or use a cleaver/mallet to remove tips from full spare rib racks.
 Then cut the following recipe in half in order to maintain the right proportions.